Shanghai Rail Transit: Shanghai Suburban Railway

-Shanghai Metropolitan Area Intercity Railway currently consists only of the Jinshan Railway, also known as Jinshan Line, opened on September 28, 2012, passing through Xuhui, Minhang, Songjiang, and Jinshan districts of Shanghai, with a total length of 56.4 km and 8 stations.
-This line is operated by the China Railway Shanghai Group.
+Shanghai Metropolitan Area Intercity Railway currently consists of the Jinshan Railway, also known as Jinshan Line passing through Xuhui, Minhang, Songjiang and Jinshan districts, and the Airport Link Line running between Hongqiao Airport Terminal 2 and the Shanghai Pudong International Airport, thereby connecting the city's two airports.

+The Jinshan Line is operated by the China Railway Shanghai Group.
 The daily operating time is from 6:00 to 21:55.
 On weekdays, there is another direct train from Shanghai South Station at 5:30.
 It takes 32 to 60 minutes from the starting station, Jinshanwei Station, to the final station, Shanghai South Station, depending on the number of stops on the way.
 The starting fare is 3 yuan, and the full fare is 10 yuan.
 Jinshan Line is one of the Shanghai suburban railway lines.

 In addition to paper tickets, passengers can also use Shanghai Public Transport Card, near-field communication (NFC), and mobile phone boarding code to enter the station.
 The transfer discount policy for Shanghai public transport service is applicable in this line.

-Two further lines are under construction, namely the Airport Link line and Jiamin line.
+Four lines are under construction as of 2026.